matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Log.getAvailableWriters
-_Defined in [Piwik/Log](https://github.com/piwik/piwik/blob/master/core/Log.php) in line [325](https://github.com/piwik/piwik/blob/master/core/Log.php#L325)_
+_Defined in [Piwik/Log](https://github.com/piwik/piwik/blob/master/core/Log.php) in line [327](https://github.com/piwik/piwik/blob/master/core/Log.php#L327)_

 This event is called when the Log instance is created.
 Plugins can use this event to make new logging writers available.

-A logging writer is a callback that takes the following arguments: int $level, string $tag, string $datetime, string $message
+A logging writer is a callback with the following signature:

+    function (int $level, string $tag, string $datetime, string $message)

-$level is the log level to use, $tag is the log tag used, $datetime is the date time of the logging call and $message is the formatted log message.
+`$level` is the log level to use, `$tag` is the log tag used, `$datetime` is the date time of the logging call and `$message` is the formatted log message.

 Logging writers must be associated by name in the array passed to event handlers.

-***Example**
+The name specified can be used in Piwik's INI configuration.

+**Example**

-    function (&$writers) {
+    public function getAvailableWriters(&$writers) {
         $writers['myloggername'] = function ($level, $tag, $datetime, $message) {
             // ...
         };